-- Workforce Investment Act (WIA): WIA provides the framework for a workforce and employment system designed to meet the needs of employers, job-seekers, and those who want to advance their careers.
-WIA provides employment and training services that target adults, dislocated workers, and youth.
+- Workforce Innovation and Opportunity Act (WIOA): WIOA provides the framework for a workforce and employment system designed to meet the needs of employers, job-seekers, and those who want to advance their careers.
+WIOA provides employment and training services that target adults, dislocated workers, and youth.

 - Rapid Response Services: In response to employers notifying us of plant closings or lay-offs of 50 or more workers at a single site, our Rapid Response Team offers no-cost assistance to the employer and their workers, including unemployment insurance information, job placement assistance, training programs, resume writing, and skills assessments.
 We can also provide employment and training information to dislocated workers of companies laying off less than 50 employees, if requested by the employer.